Dark pool probe builds pressure on Barclays boss

 Trading at the venues, rather than on formal stock exchanges, has swelled since 2007, and it is estimated that more than 40 percent of all U.S. equities trades are executed in one of the several dozen dark pools in operation.

-Barclays’ dark pool, known as LX, is the second most active alternative trading system in the United States after Credit Suisse’s CSGN.VX, according to regulatory data.
-Other banks with big dark pools include UBS UBSN.VX (UBS.N), Bank of America (BAC.N), Morgan Stanley (MS.N), Deutsche Bank (DBKGn.DE) and Goldman Sachs (GS.N).
+Barclays’ dark pool, known as LX, is the second most active alternative trading system in the United States after Credit Suisse‘s, according to regulatory data.
+Other banks with big dark pools include UBS , Bank of America, Morgan Stanley, Deutsche Bank and Goldman Sachs.

 Potentially most damaging in Schneiderman’s complaint is that Barclays lied to core institutional clients, such as pension funds and insurance companies.